Psilocybin: Medical

 In 2023, the Therapeutic Goods Administration (TGA) approved psilocybin for treatment of treatment-resistant depression in Australia.
 It is also under development for the treatment of depression and for various other indications elsewhere, such as the United States and Europe, but has not yet been approved in other countries (see below).

+In April 2026, the FDA issued a National Priority Voucher for the development of psilocybin for both major depressive disorder and treatment-resistant depression.
+This could allow approval by summer 2026.

 Dosing

 Psilocybin is used as a psychedelic at doses of 5 to 40 mg orally.
 Low doses are 5 to 10 mg, an intermediate or "good effect" dose is 20 mg, and high or ego-dissolution doses are 30 to 40 mg.
 Psilocybin's effects can be subjectively perceived at a dose as low as 3 mg per 70 kg body weight.
 Microdosing involves the use of subthreshold psilocybin doses of less than 2.5 mg.

 When psilocybin is used in the form of psilocybin-containing mushrooms, microdoses are 0.1 g to 0.3 g and psychedelic doses are 1.0 g to 3.5–5.0 g in the case of dried mushrooms.
 The preceding 1.0 to 5.0 g range corresponds to psilocybin doses of about 10 to 50 mg.
 Psilocybin-containing mushrooms vary in their psilocybin and psilocin content, but are typically around 1% of the dried weight of the mushrooms (in terms of total or combined psilocybin and psilocin content).
 Psilocin is about 1.4 times as potent as psilocybin because of the two compounds' difference in molecular weight.

+"Lemon tek" or "lemon tekking" is a method sometimes used by recreational psilocybin users.
+It involves soaking psilocybin-containing mushrooms in citric acid-containing lemon juice to supposedly convert their psilocybin content into psilocin before administration.
+This is claimed to hasten their onset, cause a sharper and more intense peak, and shorten their duration.